sanjsingh07/Domi-chain/docs/src/running-validator/validator-info.md

 You can publish your validator information to the chain to be publicly visible to other users.

-## Run solana validator-info
+## Run analog validator-info

-Run the solana CLI to populate a validator info account:
+Run the analog CLI to populate a validator info account:

 ```bash
 solana validator-info publish --keypair ~/validator-keypair.json <VALIDATOR_INFO_ARGS> <VALIDATOR_NAME>